lyra/android-ios-sdk-integration-examples/README.md

-# android-ios-sdk-integration-examples
-Lyra SDK Mobile integration examples using Kotlin, java, SWIFT and objective-C
+# Lyra Mobile SDK Integration Examples

+This aim of this repository is to present several examples of Lyra Mobile SDK integration.

+That will be enriched very soon :)